Belle, Udupi

 Belle (also known as Bollay) is a village in the southern state of Karnataka, India.
-It is located in the Udupi taluk of Udupi district.
+It is located in the Kaup taluk of Udupi district.
 The village is known for its historic Moodu-Belle Mahalingeshwara Temple dedicated to Shiva.

 Demographics

 As of the 2001 India census, Belle had a population of 5324 with 2441 males and 2883 females.

 Economy

 The village economy is predominantly based on agriculture, with plenty of rice cultivation.
 Some modern changes are apparent.
 Cultivation of Jasmine flowers, coconut, arecanut, sugarcane and poultry farming is on the rise.

 The weekly market of Belle is on Tuesdays.
 Belle is connected to Udupi, the district and Taluka headquarters, Karkala, Shirva, and Katapadi by a bus service.
-The economic prosperity of the village may be due to the employment of a significant a number of people from the village in the Gulf countries.
+The economic prosperity of the village may be due to the employment of a significant number of people from the village in the Gulf countries.